Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 Ziaire William hit four 3s and finished with 14 points off the bench.
 Jaren Jackson Jr. scored 12 points before fouling out for the third time in eight games this postseason.
 Brandon Clarke added 10 points.

-Now the youngest team to reach the semifinal round in the last 25 years heads to San Francisco for Game 3 on Saturday night knowing the series will return to Memphis for Game 5.
+Now the youngest team to reach the semifinal round in the last 25 years heads to San Francisco for Game 3 on Saturday night knowing the series will return to Memphis for Game 5 with Morant leading the way.

 Stephen Curry finished with 27 points on 3-of-11 shooting outside the arc.
 Jordan Poole added 20 off the bench but was 1 of 6 from 3.
 Andrew Wiggins had 16, going 1 of 7 from 3.
 Klay Thompson finished with 12 points and was 2 of 12 from 3.
 The Warriors shot just 7 of 38 from 3-point range.